juristr/juristr.github.com/_posts/2016-06-30-rxjs-1st-steps-subject.md

 {% include article-link.html
     url="https://youtu.be/zAWB3lPixtk"
     title="Video: Extreme Streams: The What, How and Why of Observables" text="Observables are great for building UIs and RxJS is an amazing implementation of them.
-Despite the library's awesome power, it’s relatively underutilized mostly due to it being “hard”.
-This talk gives a high level overview of "what" observables are, "how" you use them, and "why" they are useful, through a basic implementation and a real world example (searching reddit for cute animals)."
+Despite the library's awesome power, it’s relatively underutilized mostly due to it being hard.
+This talk gives a high level overview of what observables are, how you use them, and why they are useful, through a basic implementation and a real world example (searching reddit for cute animals)."
 %}

 {% include article-link.html